siamakferdos/js-Simple-Tree/README.md

 # js-Simple-Tree
-A simple tree for java script include Append, Edit, Delete, Drag&amp;Drop, Rename and their events, ...
+A simple tree for java script include Append, Edit, Delete, Drag&amp;Drop(move), Rename and their events, ...

+This tree Support **RTL(Right To Left)**

 # Get start